fmiranda25/accounting-ledger/README.md

 ## Description

-The application starts with a home screen where the user is prompted to either add a deposit, make a payment, or navigate to the ledger to view past transactions.
+The application starts with a home screen where the user is prompted to either add a deposit, make a payment, navigate to the ledger to view past transactions, or to exit the program.

- - Add deposit
- - Make payment
- - Display the ledger
- - Exit the application

-## Getting Started
+## Transaction Options
+### Deposit
+Here you will be able to add your deposit amount, the deposit type, and category.

+### Payment
+Here you will be able to enter the payment amount, what you're paying for, and the vendor for that item.

+Please don't leave anything blank.

 ### Executing program